Determine The Type Of Triangle That Is Drawn Below

 Triangle DEF has two sides marked with a double line, and one angle has a small square in the corner.

 • Analysis: Two sides are marked as equal, so it's an isosceles triangle.
 The small square indicates a right angle, so it's also a right triangle.
-Therefore, triangle DEF is a right isosceles triangle.
+Which means, triangle DEF is a right isosceles triangle.

 Example 3: